ericfortis/mockaton/README.md

 ```

 ### `/mockaton/cookies` List Cookies
-Sends a list of the cookie labels (keys) and
-along with a flag indicated if it’s the selected.
+Sends a list of the available cookies along with a flag indicated if it’s the selected.
 ```
 GET /mockaton/cookies
 ```